bastean/codexgo/README.md

 >
 > - [System Requirements](#locally)
 > - In the Demo version:
+>   - `RabbitMQ` implementation will be used for the EventBus.
+>   - `In-Memory` implementation will be used for CommandBus and QueryBus.
+>   - `MongoDB` implementation will be used as Database.
->   - The links to confirm and recover the account are sent through the Terminal with the following messages:
+>   - Links to confirm and recover the account are sent through the `Terminal` with the following messages:
 >     - _"Hi \<username\>, please confirm your account through this link: \<link\>"_.
 >     - _"Hi \<username\>, please reset your password through this link: \<link\>"_.
 >   - We can define our own **SMTP** configuration in the [.env.demo](deployments/.env.demo) file by simply modifying the `CODEXGO_SMTP_*` variables, then we will be able to receive the links by mail.